 Cook County has its own procurement code, which will guide the procurements needed for this grant as applicable.
 However, most of the solicitation of sub-recipients is not subject to the Procurement Code.
 Cook County DPD has administered hundreds of CDBG projects via sub recipients in recent years and requires all sub recipients to adhere to HUD procurement standards.
-Sub recipients will be identified to assist with the Rehabilitation/Renovation program.
-The County will work with the Housing Authority of Cook County to implement the Tenant-Based Rental Assistance.
+Sub recipients will be identified to assist with the Rehabilitation/Renovation program based on past experience and capacity to perform.
 As for replacement housing, Cook County will review proposals that are simultaneously sent to IHDA as part of their Qualified Allocation Plan and will review them based on the following Housing Prioritization criteria based on the HOME Program.
+The County has chosen and will choose all projects in accordance with the CDBG -DR Regulations.